When you’re not an “employee”: Differences between employees, contractors and volunteers

 For example:

-• Specialist roles like social workers aren’t required to be registered under the Social Workers Registration Act 2003, though it’s good practice to ensure that volunteers in this role are registered because this gives an assurance of their competence.
+• Specialist roles like social workers aren’t required to be registered under the Social Workers Registration Act 2003, though it’s good practice to ensure that volunteers in this role are registered because it gives an assurance of their competence.

-• Under the Health Practitioners Competence Assurance Act, health practitioners must act within their scope of practice, which is defined by the relevant authority for their profession.
+• Under the Health Practitioners Competence Assurance Act 2003, health practitioners must act within their scope of practice, which is defined by the relevant authority for their profession.
 Certain practices and health services may be performed only by registered health practitioners (some health practitioners will also be required to hold a practising certificate).
 This means that you should ensure that any health-related service your organisation provides is performed by the appropriate person.

 Should I reimburse volunteers for their expenses?